Autism and Anxiety: Strategies for Student Wellbeing

 Presenter – Helen Appleton

 Helen Appleton completed her undergraduate studies in psychology, and a Post Graduate Diploma in Social Psychology at Sydney University.
 After graduation Helen started working at Giant Steps Australia as the school’s Family and Student Support Therapist, while also overseeing psychological supports throughout the school, with a special interest in mental health concerns, complex support needs, extended family support, interagency training and liaising.
 She has created a school wide Siblings Support Program and is currently Director of the Rob Llewelyn-Jones Clinical Centre at Giant Steps.
-Helen is currently completing her PhD in ASD and Anxiety through Griffith University under Professor Jacqui Roberts.
+Helen is currently completing her PhD in Autism and Anxiety through Griffith University under Professor Jacqui Roberts.

 Presenter – Daniel Snow